 Be Kind to Yourself, New Teacher!

 You cannot do everything and make everything perfect…and that is okay!
 You will do a great job anyway!
 Just try your best and be happy with that.
-Know that lessons can go wrong and things can fall apart sometimes.
+Know that lessons can go wrong, and things can fall apart sometimes.
 Be strong enough to learn from those mistakes and to try a new approach.
 Be flexible.
+This mindset is important if you want to avoid burnout and feeling overwhelmed with anxiety.

-Some days will be harder than others and some days, you may not want to step into the classroom.
-Know that you make a difference every day in many lives.
+Some days will be more challenging than others, and some others, you may not want to step into the classroom.
+Know that you make a difference every day in many lives, even if you are a substitute teacher.
 Know that your students care about you and how you made them feel, not that your anchor chart looked perfect or that your bins are color coordinated.

 Take care of yourself.
-At the end of the day, leave work at school.
+Leave work at school.
 Go home and relax.
 Spend time doing the things you love with the people you care about.
 Find a hobby and make time for it.
-Kristen from Easy Teaching Tools has this post with thoughtful ways for teachers to relax and find balance.
+Self-care is vital!
+Kristen from Easy Teaching Tools has this post with thoughtful ways for first-year teachers to relax and find work-life balance.
 It’s a must-read!

-Remember to be kind to yourself and that, above all, teaching is a learning journey, not just for students, but for teachers.
+Remember to be kind to yourself and that, above all, teaching is a learning journey, not just for students but for teachers.
 Never stop learning, growing, adapting, and adjusting to meet the needs of your learners as they change and develop.
-Best of luck to you on your new journey!
+Best of luck on your first school day and this new teaching career journey!

 Back to School Social-Emotional Learning Resource

 New teachers will find this back to school social emotional learning resource the perfect companion to your start-of-school lesson plans.
-It includes mini-lesson ideas and engaging activities that build connections in the classroom and teach important social and emotional skills to children during the most important time of the year!
+It includes mini-lesson ideas and engaging activities that build connections in the classroom and teach children essential social and emotional skills during the most critical time of the year!

 The mind+heart SEL back to school resource and activities will support kids as they learn to be positive members of the classroom community, develop self-awareness, build new relationships, and act with kindness and empathy.